ProjectAdam95/ReadMe-Generator101/ReadMe.md

 - 6. Answer the prompts/questions in the command line!
 - 7. View your generated readme file.
 It will be called (test_README.md) If you are using VS code you can right click Open Preview to view.
 - 8. If you are satisfied after viewing the final result you can copy the ReadMe components and rename it/add it to your existing project!

+- IMPORTANT NOTE: The video demonstrating the use and functionality is already in the readme-generator101/src file.
+You can see this in the command line at the bottom of the screen where i am using VS code.
+The video starts off with the node index.js command which runs the application.
+Please ensure you have done steps 1 to 4 before running the applicaiton.
+  The video is purely showing the use and functionality of the application from the point of running it in the command line,answering the user prompts and a preview of the working ReadMe that was generated.
+  If you are stuck and unable to resolve an issue do not hesitate to contact me on my email or leave a comment in the issues links below under the contribution section!

  ###  :fire: Contribution